Who is Benjamin Bertram Goldman?

-If the transition from human-computer design to UX marked the change from computers as separate from the “real world” to computers becoming an intrinsic part of our world, the metaverse describes the next stage in this evolutionary journey: computers as portals to new worlds entirely.
+The transition from "human-computer design" to "user experience" reflected the evolution of computers as separate from the real world to computers becoming an intrinsic part of our world.
+The Metaverse describes the next stage in this journey: computers as portals to new worlds entirely.
 As of 2022, this has become one of the most widely read articles on the design and ethics of the Metaverse.

 Squads is a documentary by InVision Films that explores how companies are adapting to a fast-changing world by rethinking the way teams work.
 For this film, we worked with the celebrated indie game composer Daniel Koestner to create a distincty uplifting and time-bending score.

 Produced by Benjamin Goldman.

 In 2007 I co-founded an organization whose mission was to make superheroes real.
 We inspired ordinary citizens to create their own superhero identities, then perform public acts of good while dressed as their superhero selves.
 For a while, Superheroes Anonymous became an international media sensation, inspiring thousands of people around the world into service—helping homeless, cleaning streets, rebuilding homes in disaster-struck areas, and countless other good deeds.
 Read the original story covering Superheroes Anonymous in the NY Times from October, 2007.

 As a filmmaker I explore the intersection of design and technology.
 Some of the subjects I've filmed are listed below.